Roave/BetterReflection/docs/how-it-works.md

 #### 1.3 Manually instantiating  `*Reflector` objects

-The second entry point is the `ClassReflector` and `FunctionReflector` objects, to which you must provide specific instructions on how Better Reflection is to find code, in the form of the Source Locators.
+The second entry point is the `Reflector` objects, to which you must provide specific instructions on how Better Reflection is to find code, in the form of the Source Locators.

 ## 2. Source Locators